-This matter was before us on a recommendation for a suspension of unspecified duration, filed by the DEC.
-The complaint charged respondent with violating RPC 1.4(b) (mistakenly cited as RPC 1.14(b)), failure to keep a client reasonably informed about the status of a matter, and RPC 8.4, presumably (c) (conduct involving dishonesty, fraud, deceit or misrepresentation).
+before us on a recommendation for This matter was suspension of unspecified duration, filed by the DEC.
+The charged respondent with violating complaint RPC 1.4(b)(mistakenly cited as RPC 1.14(b)), failure to keep a client reasonably informed about the status of a matter, and RPC 8.4, presumably (c) (conduct involving dishonesty, fraud, deceit or misrepresentation).
 At the start of the DEC hearing, the presenter withdrew the charged violation of RPC 8.1(b) (failure to cooperate with disciplinary authorities).